ShreyaPrasad1209/CodingNotes/DSAlgo_GraphTheory.md

 A bipartite graph is one whose vertices can be split into two independent groups U, V such that every edge connects between U and V. Other definations exists such as: The graph is two colourable or there is no odd length cycle.
 <br>![](res/bipartite.png)<br>
+A bipartite graph is basically divided in two branches so it's BFS traversal is more efficient.

 **GRAPH APPLICATIONS:**
 1) Shortest Path